p9malino26/zen-cms/docs/work.md

 There are three main types of Worker and Worker Pool:
-(o) Local - this runs in the main Node (or Browser) process (o) Thread - this runs in Node Worker (ie the ES6 Worker, not "our" Workers) or WebWorker thread (o) Process - this uses Docker to run the Worker and Work in a NodeJS process, optionally inside a Container, and optionally with Chromium also inside that container
+(o) Local - this runs in the main Node (or Browser) process (o) Thread - this runs in Node Worker (ie the ES6 Worker, not "our" Workers) or WebWorker thread (o) Process - this runs in a separate NodeJS process, optionally inside a Docker Container

+All three types of Worker Pool can start Docker Containers to run Chromium - if running Workers inside a Node JS Process, then you can choose for that NodeJS process to also be inside the Docker Container.

-### Docker variations
+## Docker Containers

 In production, running Workers and Work inside a container is really useful because there is process isolation and it allows easy scaling according to the environment - and if you have a large deployment, you might have multiple Docker installations, each one on different, dedicated